blockbridge/blockbridge-kb/release/5.1/index.md

 dataplane have been hand-optimized to eliminate processor stalls due to excessive branching and memory references.
 And, we've markedly reduced some nasty instances of unnecessary data sharing between CPU cores.
-Translation: lower acheivable latency and more IOPS headroom.
+Translation: lower achievable latency and more IOPS headroom.
 * **Client-Side Tunings:** Release 5.1 includes enhanced support for client-side tunings on "host attach" over a wider range of 3.x, 4.x, and 5.x Linux kernels.